 - A data analytics firm can design a custom user portal that connects to SharePoint Server and SharePoint Online.
-Your staff can then manage data from just one location, rather than learning how to use the on-premise and cloud user interfaces separately
+Your staff can then manage data from just one location, rather than learning how to use the on premise and cloud user interfaces separately; and

 While a system like this costs more than the free SharePoint Migration Tool and takes more time to set up, the added cost and effort are usually worthwhile.
 You’ll copy all of your data over to the cloud safely and create a system that will continue to serve your needs in the future.

 Are you ready to copy your data from SharePoint Server to SharePoint Online?
 If so, contact Tek Leaders today.
 Our data consultants will perform a free business intelligence and data analytics audit to help you decide whether SharePoint Migration Tool is the best option for your needs.
 If you’d like to learn more about designing a custom migration system from scratch, you can reach us by email directly.